 William G. Powderly, MD

-J. William Campbell Professor of Medicine & Co-Director, Division of Infectious Diseases
+J. William Campbell Professor of Medicine & Co-director, Infectious Diseases Division

 - Larry J. Shapiro Director, Institute of Public Health

 - MB, BCh, BAO: University College, Dublin, Ireland (1979)